libsemigroups/libsemigroups/docs/index.md

 * it is possible to add more generators after a semigroup or monoid has been constructed, without losing or having to recompute any information that was previously known
-* Semigroups++ contains a rudimentary implementation of the [Todd-Coxeter algorithm](https://en.wikipedia.org/wiki/Todd–Coxeter_algorithm) for finitely presented semigroups, which can also be used to compute congruence of a (not necessarily finitely presented) semigroup or monoid.
+* libsemigroups contains a rudimentary implementation of the [Todd-Coxeter algorithm](https://en.wikipedia.org/wiki/Todd–Coxeter_algorithm) for finitely presented semigroups, which can also be used to compute congruence of a (not necessarily finitely presented) semigroup or monoid.

-If you find any problems with Semigroups++ or have any suggestions for features that you'd like to see please use the
+If you find any problems with libsemigroups or have any suggestions for features that you'd like to see please use the
 [issue tracker](https://github.com/james-d-mitchell/libsemigroups/issues).